s-kilian/binary/README.md

 # binary

-An R package for the Fisher Boschloo test
+Sample size calculation and determination of raised nominal level for the Fisher Boschloo test for superiority and non-inferiority trials.